A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Direct numerical simulations

+The parameters common to all simulations are summarised in table \ref{tab:simulation_parameters}.
+The Reynolds number based on the side length of the domain and the characterstic velocity $(F_0L)^{1/2}$ is $\Rey_L\equiv F_0^{1/2}L^{3/2}/\nu_f = 1761$.
 We consider a monodisperse (i.e. uniform in size) population of $N=74\,208$ spherical particles with diameter $D \cong 0.003L$ that matches the Kolmogorov scale $\eta$ in all the cases examined.
+The particle diameter is kept constant and chosen to match the space-time average of the Kolmogorov scale in the unladen case ($M_p=0$).
+As verified \textit{a posteriori}, moderate variations in the dissipation rate with $M_p$ lead to negligible changes in $\eta$ (see discussion in \S\ref{sec:bulk_statistics_carrier_flow}).
 The volume fraction of the solid phase is kept constant $\Phi_p = (\pi N/6) (D/L)^3 = 10^{-3}$ across all simulations.
-Thus, the mass fraction is determined solely by the density ratio $\Psi_p= \rho_p/\rho_f$ through the relation Four laden cases with density ratio $\Psi_p = 100$, $250$, $666$, $1499$ and mass fraction $M_p=0.1$, $0.2$, $0.4$, $0.6$ are considered and compared to the unladen case ($\Phi_p=M_p=0$).
+Thus, the mass fraction is determined solely by the density ratio $\Psi_p= \rho_p/\rho_f$ through the relation Four laden cases with density ratio $\Psi_p = 100$, $250$, $666$, $1499$ and mass fraction $M_p=0.1$, $0.2$, $0.4$, $0.6$ are compared to the unladen case ($\Phi_p=M_p=0$).
 These values of $M_p$ match those used in the experiments of \cite{Tanaka_Eaton_2010} (see table 3 therein).